Mastering With LEVELS

 You can navigate back to this home display by clicking LEVELS in the top left corner.
 You can reset all six sections back to green simultaneously by clicking ‘RESET’ in the top right corner, or by navigating back to zero in the transport of your DAW.

 The MONO button sums your dual stereo signal into one single output.
 This summing process can cause dramatic changes to your master.
 Many listeners will experience your music in mono when they are in clubs or bars.
 When auditioning your master in mono it is advisable to listen through one monitor.
-This is because the low end can feel 'hyped' when listening in mono though two monitors.
-Select MONO and then either the R or L [right or left] buttons to limit the output to either the right or left monitor respectively.
+This is because the low end can feel 'hyped' when listening in mono through two monitors.
+Select MONO and then either the [R] or [L] [right or left] buttons to limit the output to either the right or left monitor respectively.

 The central display has a true peak meter which gives you a reading of how close your track is to 0dBTP [decibels true peak].
-Each bar represents 1dB [decibel] and the central threshold is set at a default of 0dBTP for mastering.
-The goal is to keep your audio under 0dbTP and in the lower green half.
-If your audio breaches the threshold of 0dbTP the meter will start moving into the upper red half and it will turn the HEADROOM icon red as seen in the image above.
+Each bar represents 1dB [decibel] and each preset has a threshold that we recommend you don’t breach to get the best listening experience from that playback method (i.e Spotify).
+The goal is to keep your audio below the threshold and in the lower green half.
+If your audio breaches the threshold, the meter will start moving into the upper red half and it will turn the PEAK icon red as seen in the image above.

 What is True Peak Metering?

-A true peak meter displays the absolute peak of an audio’s waveform as it will be heard in the analogue realm through speakers.
+A true peak meter displays the absolute peak of an audio’s waveform as it will be heard in the analog realm through speakers.